 … most people aren’t leaving over this issue

-To put it for another way: except for the chronically ill, most people aren’t leaving over this issue.
+To put it for another way: except for the chronically ill, most people aren’t leaving a small town over this issue.

 Our urban audience

 Here, we consider the rural bargain, which is urban people contemplating a move to rural life.
-As an urban person, you can ignore some negative data on rural life.
-It might include some negative news about rural healthcare.
+As an urban person, you can ignore some negative data about rural healthcare.
+It’s not always applicable to an incoming person.
 You’ll have options and a different lifestyle than many people included in the data.

 Yes, it’s unfair to some degree.
 You’ll have means the locals don’t.
 We care about the plight of indigenous rural communities.
 It’s an important topic.
 If anything, we advocate helping rural communities by moving to them.